Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Method

-\textbf{Level-2: Spatial.} In the spatial level, drawing on psychological literature and ARC-related data, we designed a set of classic rules that comprehensively capture the notion of spatial reasoning, namely move, rotation, and symmetry.
+\textbf{Level-2: Spatial.} In the spatial level, drawing on psychological studies, we designed a set of classic rules that comprehensively capture the notion of spatial reasoning, namely move, rotation, and symmetry.
 Specifically, for the ``move'' rule, we design dynamic data along five directional axes: up, down, left, right, and upper-right.
-For each direction, we generate five sets of data where the moving distance varies from 1 to 30.
+For each direction, we set the moving distance from 1 to 30.
 This enables a fine-grained assessment of the LLM's understanding of both moving direction and distance.
 Similarly, for the ``rotation'' rule, we design two types of rotation axes, namely around an endpoint and around the center of objects.
-For each rotation setting, we generate dynamic variants by changing the rotation angle, ranging from 0 to 360 degrees.
-For the ``symmetry'' rule, we design tasks based on different axes of symmetry, covering three types: horizontal, vertical, and diagonal symmetry.
+For each rotation setting, we change the rotation angle from 0 to 360 degrees.
+For the ``symmetry'' rule, we design tasks based on horizontal, vertical, and diagonal symmetry.
 For each type, the number of objects to be symmetrized can vary arbitrarily.

 \textbf{Level-3: Sequential.} For Level-3, we incorporate reasoning rules that require multi-step inference and higher-order abstract ability.
 Specifically, we include: category learning, which requires identifying categories based on shared attributes across varying contexts; sorting, which requires understanding order and rearranging placement; and planning, which involves goal-directed problem solving by multiple reasoning steps.
 To precisely control task complexity within these reasoning types, we designed corresponding rule variables: the number of categories to be distinguished, the number of elements to be sorted, and the number of planning steps required.